QualitativeDataRepository/dataverse-previewers/README.md

 Alternately, one can update the toolurl column in the externaltool table via SQL to change the repository and/or the version used.
 For example:

     update externaltool set toolurl=REPLACE(toolurl, 'globaldataversecommunityconsortium.github.io/dataverse-previewers/previewers', 'gdcc.github.io/dataverse-previewers/previewers/v1.1');

+or, to just change between versions after you've switched to using the gdcc repository:

+    update externaltool set toolurl=REPLACE(toolurl, 'v1.2', 'v1.3');

 ## How do they work?